google/xls/docs_src/tools.md

 Tool for reducing IR to a minimal test case based on an external test.

+Supports three modes of operation:

+1. Minimizing an example that shows a difference between interpreter and JIT output.
+For instance:

+    ```shell
+    $ ir_minimizer_main --test_llvm_jit --use_optimization_pipeline \
+        --input='bits[32]:42; bits[1]:0' IR_FILE
+    ```

+    will start with the given `IR_FILE`, check that the interpreter and JIT do not agree on the output for the given input, and then try to reduce the IR as far as possible while maintaining the disagreement.

+2. Minimizing an example that shows a difference between optimized and unoptimized output.
+For instance:

+    ```shell
+    $ ir_minimizer_main --test_optimizer --use_optimization_pipeline \
+        --input='bits[32]:42; bits[1]:0' IR_FILE
+    ```

+    will start with the given `IR_FILE`, check that the optimized & unoptimized output disagree, and then try to reduce the IR as far as possible while maintaining the disagreement between the optimized & unoptimized results.

+3.  (the most general) Minimizing an example that causes an external test script to return 0.
+For instance, assuming `/foo/test.sh` is an executable taking one command-line parameter:

+    ```shell
+    $ ir_minimizer_main --test_executable=/foo/test.sh IR_FILE
+    ```

+    will start with the given `IR_FILE`, check that `/foo/test.sh IR_FILE` returns 0, and then try to reduce the IR as far as possible while still ensuring that `/foo/test.sh REDUCED_IR_FILE` returns 0.

 ## [`ir_stats_main`](https://github.com/google/xls/tree/main/xls/dev_tools/ir_stats_main.cc)

 Prints summary information/stats on an IR [Package] file.
 An example: